abdelmonem55/learn-rust/multisig-factory.md

  #[payable]
 ```

-[payable](https://www.near-sdk.io/contract-interface/payable-methods) allows the method to accept token transfer together with the function call
+[payable](https://www.near-sdk.io/contract-interface/payable-methods) allows the method to accept token transfer together with the function call.

 ----